Easy 2-Ingredient Biscuit Recipe

 Do I need to Preheat the oven?

-Yes, you do, the oven must be hot when you put biscuits in the oven.
+Yes, you do.
+The oven must be hot when you put biscuits in it.
 The hot oven helps them fluff up and rise like the best biscuits in the world.

 How do I make my biscuits rise?

 This is a trick my mother taught me years ago.
 After you roll out the biscuit dough, use your biscuit cutter, glass, or cookie cutter to cut the biscuits, but do not twist the cutter.
 If you twist the cutter, the biscuits will not rise and split apart as shown above.
-In other words, push the cutter down and lift the biscuit up and place it on the greased cookie sheet.
+In other words, push the cutter down, lift the biscuit up, and place it on the greased cookie sheet.

 Can I switch out the flour with other flour?

-You know by now, I only buy bread flour, but I was given this recipe by a reader by the name of Pam, and I wanted to follow the recipe exactly as she gave it to me.
-You can use bread flour, but you will have to add 1-1/2 teaspoons of baking powder and 1/4 teaspoon of salt to each cup of flour.
+As you know, I only buy bread flour, but a reader named Pam gave me this recipe, and I wanted to follow it exactly as she gave it to me.
+You can use bread flour, but you must add 1-1/2 teaspoons of baking powder and 1/4 teaspoon of salt to each cup of flour.

-This recipe calls for 2 cups of flour so you would add 3 teaspoons of baking powder and 1/2 teaspoon of salt to the recipe.
+This recipe calls for 2 cups of flour, so you would add three teaspoons of baking powder and 1/2 teaspoon of salt.

 I would not recommend any other flour to make this a gluten-free recipe.
-Please keep in mind that flour keeps safely for 9-12 months in a tightly closed container.
+Please remember that flour is kept safely in a tightly closed container for 9-12 months.

 What about my baking powder?

-If you are going to use bread flour and need to add baking powder and salt to it, think about how long that baking powder container has been sitting on your pantry shelf.
+If you will use bread flour and need to add baking powder and salt, consider how long that container has been sitting on your pantry shelf.
 Fresh or nearly fresh baking powder is key to making so many baked items.
-I know it’s tough to toss a can out, but this is why I don’t buy large cans.
+I know it’s tough to toss a can out, so I don’t buy large cans.
 I buy the size of a soup can, give or take.

-BAKING SODA has a longer shelf-life, BAKING POWDER not as long.
+BAKING SODA has a longer shelf-life, but BAKING POWDER is not as long.
 Once you open a can of baking powder, please use it up within 6-12 months for the best results in baking.
-Please don’t store the baking powder in the freezer or your refrigerator, it may cause condensation within your can.
+Please don’t store the baking powder in the freezer or your refrigerator; it may cause condensation in your can.

 How do I store these?